erfan-amini/Matlab-XBeach/README.md

 ## Contact

-For any questions or further information, please contact Erfan Amini at [eamini@stevens.edu].
+For any questions or further information, please contact Erfan Amini at eamini@stevens.edu.